Tell Me It's Not Over: Music video

 On 18 December 2008 it was published on Starsailor's Myspace a video from behind the scenes when the band were making the video directed by Dan Sully who has previously worked with Elbow.
 It was else announce that date that, "there will be an exclusive previewing of the video in its finished state shortly".
 The video was shot in North London.

 On 9 January 2009 it was premiered in The Sun the full video.

 The music video for "Tell Me It's Not Over" starts with James Walsh and his partner in a parking where she left him.
 Both of them (the girl presumably in the couple's home) look in a thoughtful way and seems to be doubting about the decision they have taken.
 Scenes of the band playing the song and the lights in different buildings being switched off and on harmonically with the song (which could be related to the first lines of the single chorus "now the lights out i discover...") are interpolated in the video.
-At the end of the video Walsh finally decided to enter to the car.
+At the end of the video Walsh finally decided to enter the car.

 The video features a White Mercedes-Benz W123 Estate.